parker178912/PulseClassification/README.md

 Pulse classification algorithm
 ===============================

-This set of Matlab scripts and functions implements the Shahi and Baker (2014) multi-component pulse classification algorithm.
+This set of Matlab scripts and functions implements the Shahi and Baker (2014) pulse classification algorithm.

 Contents
 ========